nish-d/vicky002.github.io/_posts/2015-12-15-How-to-create-Slack-Bot-using-wolframalpha-API.md

  - Changes to be made
  	- Open your project click on `config.py.example` file and add your APP_ID in single quotes.
  	- Change the name of the file from `config.py.example` to `config.py`.
- 	- If I upload my `config.py` file on GitHub, anyone can use my APP_ID to make calls. that's the reason naming it as `config.py.example` :p
+ 	- If I upload my `config.py` file on GitHub, anyone can use my APP_ID to make calls.
+That's the reason naming it as `config.py.example` :p

 ## step 3: Upload your code on dropbox